 Established as a separate Boys School to allow a single shift at the original Our Own High School in Bastakiya, Our Own High School Al Warqaa opened in 1975.
-Run by GEMS Education, OOHS AW currently has 4, 700 students on its register, looked after by 223 teachers at the time of the 2019-20 KHDA inspection.
+Run by GEMS Education, OOHS AW had 4, 650 students on its register, looked after by 223 teachers at the time of the 2019-20 KHDA inspection.

 The Principal of OOHS Al Warqa'a, who has been with the school since 2012, explains the ethos of the school as follows:

 “At ‘Our Own’ Al Warqa’a, we strive to create a stimulating and secure environment, to help develop lively enquiring minds and a positive desire to learn.
 We aim to help students develop creativity and give them opportunities to hone their talent in various co-curricular activities like music, dance, public speaking, sports, art, and drama.
 We ensure that our students develop a strong sense of self-esteem and individuality by encouraging self-reliance and independence.
 The school’s mission is to ensure that its students imbibe sound moral and spiritual values within a supportive and caring community”.